Vibrant Citrus Green Smoothie

 Vanilla protein powder: You can use any protein powder you like the taste of.
 To keep this recipe vegan friendly, be sure to use a plant-based.
 To keep this recipe paleo friendly, be sure to use a grain-free and dairy-free protein powder.
 You can also skip the protein powder if you don’t have it or don’t want to use it.

-Non-dairy milk: Any non-dairy milk will work great in this recipe.
-I used almond milk, but you can also use cashew milk instead.
+Milk: Any milk will work great in this recipe.
 For a nut-free option try hemp milk or oat milk.
 If you like a thinner consistency in your smoothies, add more milk.
 You can use traditional milk or even water if you prefer as well.

 Tip: If using fresh banana in place of frozen, be sure to add ice to the blender for better texture.